thosgood/this-weeks-finds/markdown/151-200/week188.md

     [n choose k]  =  qk [n-1 choose k]  +  [n-1 choose k-1]

-But now let\'s see if you\'ve really been paying attention.
+But now let's see if you've really been paying attention.
 Do you really understand these q-binomial coefficients?
 If so, you should instantly know what the coefficient of any power of q in \[n choose k\] signifies.
 Say, the coefficient of q^i^.
 Think about it.

 Right!
-It\'s the number of paths to the kth place of the nth row of Pascal\'s triangle that create a shape like this with i diamonds:
+It's the number of paths to the kth place of the nth row of Pascal's triangle that create a shape like this with i diamonds:

                                    o
                                   / \